If it gets bad enough, sports cities can become this trope, often called "cursed cities".

 Not helping matters for the Chargers is their quarterbacks; Eli Manning, the younger brother of Peyton Manning, and the No. 1 draft pick for 2004, spurned them, and was traded to the New York Giants, where he would win two Super Bowls.
 Next, there's Drew Brees, who was released in 2005 and joined the New Orleans Saints in the 2006 season, where he would win Super Bowl XLIV, and set several passing records.
 Instead, the Chargers got Ryan Leaf, who would go on to become arguably the biggest draft bust in NFL history.

-Actually, their pro soccer team, the Sockers, were a formidable force in the 1970s and early 1980s.
+Their pro soccer team, the Sockers, were a formidable force in the 1970s and early 1980s.
 Why MLS never awarded a franchise to San Diego is baffling, to say the least!

 Vancouver.
 Considering the city of Vancouver is also something of a Butt Monkey in the media, there's no surprise.